intersimone999/ruby-rust/README.md

 # Rust
 [![Gem Version](https://badge.fury.io/rb/rust.svg)](https://badge.fury.io/rb/rust)

 Rust provides Ruby Statistic facilities.
-It mostly relies on R (rinruby gem) and it provides a wrapper for the most useful statistical functions in a Ruby wrapper.
+It mostly relies on R (rinruby gem) and it provides the most useful statistical functions in a Ruby wrapper.

 ## Install
 To install the latest version of Rust, simply run the following command